 Inside, the ice covers 129,167 square feet, making this the largest indoor ice surface in all of Asia.
 And the technological innovation continues: in another green first for the Olympics, Beijing has introduced carbon dioxide transcritical direct cooling for the ice-making process.
 Juan Antonio Samaranch, Chair of the International Olympic Committee Coordination Commission for the Games, has described this as “a landmark decision.”

 “The speed skating venues during the past Winter Olympics all used Freon refrigerants, but the new refrigerants, made of natural carbon dioxide, have no impact on the environment,” says Gui Lin, an official with the Planning and Construction Department of the Games’ organizing committee.

 The stadium’s modular refrigeration system can maintain a uniform temperature across the entire ice surface to within 0.9 degrees Fahrenheit; it was constructed by Pan-China Sports.
-The system was designed by Hua Shang International Engineering, using the expertise of Swedish ice rink specialists EKA and the cutting-edge technology of Haier Carrier and Güntner, who provided six large V-SHAPE Vario GVD adiabatic gas coolers.
+The system was designed by Hua Shang International Engineering, using the expertise of Swedish ice rink specialists EKA and the cutting-edge technology of Haier Carrier and Güntner, who provided six large V-shape VARIO Gas Cooler with hydroBLU™.

 “THIS WAS THE BIGGEST CO2 PROJECT EVER IN CHINA, SO IT WAS A REAL LANDMARK.”